The Case for Owning Your Critical Business Logic

 A Realistic Ten-Year Comparison

-Consider a growing business with 15 staff, comparing a SaaS subscription against an owned system for their core operational platform:
+Consider a growing business with 15 staff, comparing a SaaS subscription against an owned system for their core operational platform.
+The figures below are illustrative and will vary by business.
+For a more detailed breakdown of custom software pricing in the UK, see our guide to custom software costs.

 When Renting Is Genuinely the Right Answer